 Your lawyers will set up your stock option scheme for you, including the agreement templates.

 Before giving out options, you'll need to do a 409A valuation – these cost ~$1,000 each time, though LTSE Equity will throw in your first one for free when you subscribe.
 Each valuation lasts 12 months.
 Bear in mind that signing a term sheet effectively invalidates your current 409a valuation.

 Allocate your share options in batches, as you'll need a board consent signed each time.
 Your lawyers will write this for you.

 Once you've received board approval, it's time to send out all the paperwork to your team.
 You can do this yourself based on your templates, but this is one area where we run it through our lawyers because getting it wrong can be very costly...
 Get them to set it up in LTSE Equity and then send out the paperwork from there.

 I guarantee you will now spend 80% of the process chasing your team for their signatures.

 Congrats, you have hopefully saved a bunch of precious time and mental energy that can now be used on building the product, talking to customers, recruiting and creating (presumably) massive hype in the AI chatbot space.

 - You should probably document all this stuff in your handbook!
 Don't have one yet?
 Feel free to copy ours.

-- We've written a step-by-step guide to doing startup finance in detail - without hiring a finance person.
+- We've written a step-by-step [guide to startup finance](/founders/startup-finance-without-finance in detail – without hiring a finance person.

 - At some point you'll want to make your first ops hire.